HKU-HealthAI/BrainVLM/README.md

 During inference, BrainVLM organizes MRI combinations based on a construction rule, with the final diagnosis determined by the most frequent prediction.

-To run inference, a test JSON file in the same format as example_test.json is required.
+To run inference, a test JSON file in the same format as [example_test.json](./example_test.json) is required.

 ### 2. Origanizing test json file.
 For patient1, it has 3 parts: 1) image_list; 2) modality_list; 3) patient metadata (_optional_).
 #### 1) image_list
-The image_list stores combinations of MRI sequences for inference.
-For patient1, the available modalities are axial T1, T2, FLAIR, and T1c+, along with coronal T1c+ and sagittal T1c+.
-Two test combinations have been established according to the combination construction rule, each including the file paths of five .nii.gz files.
+The image_list defines combinations of MRI sequences for inference.
+For patient1, available modalities include axial T1, T2, FLAIR, and T1c+, plus coronal and sagittal T1c+.
+Two combinations are created based on the construction rule, each containing paths to five .nii.gz files.

 #### 2) modality_list
-The modality_list records the modalities for each combination, with each entry specifying the modality names corresponding to the file paths in the respective image_list combination.
+The modality_list specifies the modality names corresponding to each file path in the image_list combinations.

 ```
 /patient1